 The standard way to show that a solution of a dynamical system is globally asymptotically stable is to construct a Lyapunov function.
-This is a functional $V$ that maps each spatial function $\uu(\cdot,t)$ to a real number and satisfies $V(\mathbf 0)=0$.
-Let $\cL V$ denote the Lie derivative of $V$ along PDE solutions of \eqref{eq: NS}--\eqref{eq: inc}, meaning $\cL V$ is the functional such that $\cL V(\uu(\cdot,t)) =\ddt V(\uu(\cdot,t))$ for all $\uu(\xx,t)$ solving \eqref{eq: NS}--\eqref{eq: inc}.
+Here this is a functional $V$ that maps each spatial function $\uu(\cdot,t)$ to a real number and satisfies $V(\mathbf 0)=0$.
+Let $\cL V$ denote the Lie derivative of $V$ along PDE solutions of \eqref{eq:NS}--\eqref{eq:inc}, meaning $\cL V$ is the functional such that $\cL V(\uu(\cdot,t)) =\ddt V(\uu(\cdot,t))$ for all $\uu(\xx,t)$ solving \eqref{eq:NS}--\eqref{eq:inc}.
 The $\uu=\mathbf 0$ state is globally attracting if $V(\uu)>0$ and $\cL V(\uu)<0$ for all nonzero $\uu$ admitted by the boundary conditions \cite{mironchenko2019}.
-The energy method uses $V=E$, and in symmetric cases the generalized energy method uses other quadratic $V$.
+The energy method uses $V=E$ or, when symmetries allow it, weighted combinations of the components of $E$.

-Our method constructs Lyapunov functionals $V$ with polynomial dependence on $\uu$, in particular with \beq V(\uu)=V(\ab,q)=E^d+ P(\ab,q), \eeq where $\ab(\uu)\in\R^m$, $q(\uu)\in\R$, and $P$ is a polynomial in $\R^{m+1}$ variables whose degree is at most $2d-1$.
+Our method constructs Lyapunov functionals $V$ with polynomial dependence on $\uu$, in particular with \beq V(\uu)=V(\ab,q)=E^d+ P(\ab,q), \eeq where $\ab(\uu)\in\R^m$, $q(\uu)\in\R$, $d$ is an integer, and $P$ is a polynomial whose degree is at most $2d-1$.
 By definition, the components of $\ab$ are projections of $\uu$ onto an orthogonal set of spatial modes, $\{\uu_1(\xx),\ldots,\uu_m(\xx)\}$, and $\tfrac{1}{2}q^2$ is the energy of the unprojected remainder of $\uu$.
 For reasons explained shortly, we choose the $\uu_i$ to be eigenfunctions of the energy stability operator.
 Constructing $P$ and verifying that $V$ is a valid Lyapunov functional presents major challenges beyond the quadratic case.
 A general way to surmount these challenges is presented below, but first we summarize stability results found by applying our method to a classic fluid flow.